 What Is China's Current Attitude Concerning Dogs?

 I was standing at a crosswalk waiting for the traffic light to change when a young Chinese woman walked by with a handsome red Chow Chow on leash.
-One of two women standing near me commented to her companion "You know in China dogs aren't pets, they are just grown and butchered as meat.
+One of two women standing near me commented to her companion, "You know in China dogs aren't pets.
+They are just grown and butchered as meat.
 They even have this mythology that red dogs are better for stewing and black dogs are better for frying."
 Her friend muttered some words of disapproval about the situation as the light changed and they moved into the crosswalk.

 It saddened me to hear that people have so little knowledge about the Chinese attitude toward dogs in modern times.
-China's relationship to dogs is complex, and it has changed many times over that nation's long history.
+China's relationship with dogs is complex, and it has changed many times over that nation's long history.
 The archaeological evidence says that the early ancestors of modern Chinese were already keeping dogs during the Neolithic age, which is more than 7000 years ago.
 The evidence suggests that the dogs were being kept for three reasons, protection, hunting and food.

 The protective function of dogs was an important one.
 It was not uncommon to have dogs tied up near the door of the house, or kept in the front yard, to sound the alarm if someone approached and to deter unwanted visitors from entering.

 The use of dogs for hunting was quite common up until around the 10th century and then it declined as more of the prime hunting land was converted to agricultural use.
 By the time the Ming Dynasty arose in the 14th century, hunting had become mainly a leisure activity enjoyed by the nobility.
-Hunters often used a now extinct breed of dog known as the xigou, which was related to the Saluki or to the long-haired Greyhound (which is now also extinct).
+Hunters often used a now-extinct breed of dog known as the xigou, which was related to the Saluki or to the long-haired Greyhound (which is now also extinct).
 They were used mainly to hunt rabbits and other small game.

 It was at this same time that many wealthy Chinese started keeping dogs as house pets, and this is also when we see the first appearance of the Pekingese which ultimately became the favorite lapdogs among the members of the imperial court.